tilezen/vector-datasource/docs/layers.md

 #### Changelog

-The current version of Mapzen vector tiles is v0.7.
+The current version of Mapzen vector tiles is **v0.7.0**.
 Our tiles are still in active development, but we try to minimize backwards incompatable breaking changes.
 We're also interested in your feedback at hello@mapzen.com!

-If you're signed up for a Mapzen Vector Tiles API key you should receive an email notifying you of upcoming changes before they are rolled out to production.
+If you're signed up for a [Mapzen Vector Tiles API key](https://mapzen.com/developers) you should receive an email notifying you of upcoming changes before they are rolled out to production.

-Read the full details in the project [CHANGELOG](../CHANGELOG.md).
+Read the full details in the project [CHANGELOG](https://github.com/mapzen/vector-datasource/blob/v0.7.0/CHANGELOG.md).

 ## Layer reference